DEXExchange/tronsr-template/INTRO.md

    -This allows ETH to TRX transferability for developers migrating projects from the EVM into the TVM and or general exchanging between ETH to TRX cryptocurrency.

-Learn more and here the entire full length DEX Exchange and DEXCoin (XDX) executive whitepaper here:
+Learn more about the full entire full length DEX Exchange and its cryptocurrency tier system through the executive whitepaper here:

 Executive Whitepaper Link: https://dexexchange.us/whitepaper